 A rhinoplasty procedure can be life changing with respect to your appearance and/or the way you breathe.
 Preparing for this change is thrilling, but considering the financial costs is equally important.
 The total cost for a rhinoplasty is divided into three main categories: (1) surgeon’s cost, (2) anesthesia fee and (3) facility fee.

 Below, you will find a breakdown of the principle costs of a rhinoplasty surgery, with supplemental information about insurance coverage, miscellaneous costs and tips for financing a rhinoplasty.
+These costs may not apply if you have functional issues with your nose that need to be repaired like valve collapse or a broken nose, in which case your insurance should cover some or all of the expense.

 Cost No. 1: Plastic Surgeon Fees